Carl-Henric/MS2_Guardians_Pairs_Game/TESTING.md

 Below shows how the user stories have been addressed:

     *	Story: I want the website to be intuitive, so I can get an impression of how the game works from first glance.
 	    *	The website design has been kept simple for this reason, to not overwehelm the user.
 	    *	The cards are placed centrally on the screen, and are coloured to stand out from the rest of the screen, so you get the impression this is the main area.
 	    *	There is a title underneath the heading logo describing the game, which helps the user establish the purpose of the site.
 	    *	Any areas which are "clickable" have been styled with a pointer cursor, to visually show the user which areas require user input/action.
 	    *	Familiar icons have been used for the help and mute buttons, so the user should recognise what these buttons do just by looking at them	.
 	    * 	The theme is visually apparent from looking at the logo in the header, and the background image.
     *	Story: I want the game to be visually appealing and well presented.
 	    *	Care has been taken to source quality images for the background image, and the character images on the cards.
 	    *	Colours used have been picked so they complement each other, there are not any harsh contrasting colours.
 	    *	Bootstrap and media queries have been used to place items centrally on the screen.
-   *	I want the game to provide a challenge to keep my interest.
+    *	Story: I want the game to provide a challenge to keep my interest.
 	    *	The points system has been included to provide the challenge element, as users will want to see if they can complete the game with a high score.
 	    *	A further feature for development in the future would be different difficulty levels.
 (See 'Features - Left to Implement' for more details)
-   *	I want the game to include fun, interactive features.
+    *	Story: I want the game to include fun, interactive features.
 	    *	Different quotes from the Guardians of the Galaxy movie play upon different actions in the game.
 	    *	A further feature for development in the future would be using the Marvel API to provide facts on the characters.
 (See 'Features - Left to Implement' for more details)
-   *	I want some information available on how to play, if I don’t immediately understand what to do.
+    *	Story: I want some information available on how to play, if I don’t immediately understand what to do.
 	    *	There is a help modal giving simple instructions on how to play, should this be needed.
-   *	I want the game to be customizable, so I can turn sound effects on or off depending on my preferences.
+    *	Story: I want the game to be customizable, so I can turn sound effects on or off depending on my preferences.
 	    *	There is a mute button, which turns off sound effects.

 _Features_